MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 #### Can I sort the data differently than what is made available out-of-box?

 Yes.
-When you hover on a graph you will see three small icons appear on the top right corner of the graph.
+When you hover on a graph, you'll see a vertical ellipsis on the top right corner of the graph.
 To resort the data, select the ellipsis, select **Sort axis**, and then select the option that you want.

 #### Can I modify the KPIs that the dashboard provides?

-At this time the KPIs provided are the only ones currently available.
-After doing market research, these KPIs were determined to be the most useful for the majority of businesses.
+At this time, the KPIs provided are the only ones currently available.
+After doing market research, these KPIs were determined to be the most useful for most businesses.
 If you have suggestions regarding adding or modifying the KPIs or graphs, reach out to the team at <D365OMS@microsoft.com>.

 #### I'm unsure how some of these KPIs are being calculated, how do I get more information?

 The way these KPIs are calculated is described in the [KPIs](#kpis) section above.
-In Intelligent Order Management you can also hover on the KPI number (not the KPI name) to see a tooltip that describes how that KPI is being calculated.
+You can also hover on an inventory dashboard KPI number (not the KPI name) to see a tooltip that describes how that KPI is being calculated.

 #### Can I look for historical information of the inventory?

 All data displayed on the inventory dashboard is a current representation of the inventory system (keeping in mind a latency time of 4-10 hours).
-Looking at previous states of the inventory system is not currently supported.
+Looking at previous states of the inventory system isn't currently supported.